facebookarchive/beringei/README.md

 ## License

 Beringei is BSD-licensed.
 We also provide an additional patent grant.
+ANOTHER COMMIT.